Matsuko Deluxe: Controversies and views

-In 2010, she became known for her "feud" with many of Japan's female television announcers over their perceived image.
+In 2010, he became known for his "feud" with many of Japan's female television announcers over their perceived image.

-In the same year, Matsuko was critical of then Tokyo Prefectural Governor Shintaro Ishihara's legislation to limit the sales of manga and anime to those under 18 as well as the governor's noted disdain of homosexuality and transvestitism.
+In the same year, Matsuko was critical of then Tokyo Prefectural Governor Shintaro Ishihara's legislation to limit the sales of manga and anime to those under 18, as well as the governor's noted disdain of homosexuality and transvestitism.

-In 2012, Matsuko participated in a debate on national pride of Chinese, Korean, and Japanese and when a Korean-Japanese guest claimed "Japanese entertainment is like field baseball, but Korean entertainment is like professional baseball", she replied that K-pop was "nothing but an imitation of American pop music".
-When a Korean-Japanese participant pointed out that Lady Gaga's popularity in Japan was a sign of the weakness of J-pop, Matsuko responded that Japan had welcomed music of many cultures, including Korean, and said that if K-pop artists did not like Japan the way it is then they did not have to stay.
-Matsuko's statements caused controversy in the Korean internet.
+In 2012, Matsuko participated in a debate on national pride of Chinese, Korean, and Japanese and when a Korean-Japanese guest claimed "Japanese entertainment is like field baseball, but Korean entertainment is like professional baseball", he replied that K-pop was "nothing but an imitation of American pop music".
+When a Korean-Japanese participant pointed out Lady Gaga's popularity in Japan was a sign of the weakness of J-pop, Matsuko responded that Japan had welcomed the music of many cultures, including Korean, and said that if K-pop artists did not like Japan the way it is then they did not have to stay.
+Matsuko's statements caused controversy on the Korean internet.